DigitPaint/roger-style-guide/README.md

 ### Inline use of variables

-- Variables are defined at the top of partial.
-Don't check for it!
+- Variables are defined at the top of a partial. `defined?` etc. checks are unnecessary.
   ```erb
     # good
     <% if with_image %>